devstromo/coding-problems-java-/freestyle/src/main/java/com/devstromo/dp/lis/DESCRIPTION.md

 2. The length of the LDS starting at `nums[i]` from the right.

 The length of the longest bitonic subsequence that includes `nums[i]` as the peak element is the sum of the LIS ending at `nums[i]` and the LDS starting at `nums[i]`, minus one (to not count `nums[i]` twice).
 The answer to the problem is the maximum length found for all `i`.

+# Longest Increasing Subsequence with Unique Differences

+## Problem Statement

+Given an array of integers, your task is to find the length of the longest increasing subsequence (LIS) where no two adjacent elements in the subsequence have the same difference.
+A subsequence is a sequence that can be derived from the array by deleting some or no elements without changing the order of the remaining elements.

+## Input

+- An array of `n` integers, `nums`, where (1 ≤ `n` ≤ 3000) and (-10^9 ≤ `nums[i]` ≤ 10^9) for 0 ≤ `i` < `n`.

+## Output

+- An integer representing the length of the longest increasing subsequence where no two adjacent elements in the subsequence have the same difference.

+## Examples

+### Example 1

+**Input:** `nums = [1, 2, 4, 7, 11, 8, 12, 7, 6, 5]`

+**Output:** `4`

+**Explanation:** The longest increasing subsequence with unique differences is `[1, 4, 7, 11]`.
+The differences are `[3, 3, 4]`, and no two adjacent differences are the same.

+### Example 2

+**Input:** `nums = [5, 9, 4, 10, 5, 8, 9, 7]`

+**Output:** `3`

+**Explanation:** One possible longest increasing subsequence with unique differences is `[5, 9, 10]`.
+The differences here are `[4, 1]`, which are unique.

+## Approach

+This problem can be approached by modifying the traditional dynamic programming solution for the LIS problem.
+Along with maintaining the length of the LIS at each element, we need to ensure that the condition of unique differences between adjacent elements in the subsequence is satisfied.
+This might involve keeping track of the differences used at each step of the subsequence and ensuring that any new addition does not repeat the immediate previous difference.